CPPlus/XLSXTools/README.md

 OpenXML solution to read/write xlsx files.

 ## How to use?
-XLSXTools contains three usable classes - XLSXReader, XLSXWriter and XLSXTools.
+XLSXTools contains three usable classes - XLSXReader, XLSXWriter and XLSXUtils.
 The first two are used for reading and writing xlsx files respectively and the third one has a few utility methods.